tsaanghwang/Yime-prototype/syllable/analysis/slice/sound_variable_analysis_english.md

 ## Further Directions

-**Detailed Explanation of Yinyuan Classification**:
+**Detailed Explanation of Yinyuan Analysis**:
-The yinyuan analysis is a way to analyze syllables into yinyuan sequence.
+In the yinyuan analysis model, each syllable is analyzed into a yinyuan sequence.
+In this model, the syllable is first split into jiediao (tonal layer) and jiezhi (qualitative layer).
+The tonal layer is further divided into shoudiao (initial tone) and gandiao (rime tone), while the qualitative layer is split into shengmu (onset quality) and yunmu (rime quality).
+These components are then recombined into huyin (onset+second tone), zhuyin (rime core+rime core tone), and moyin (rime tail+rime tail tone), which finally merge into yunyin (rime complex) to complete the syllable.

-In this analysis, a syllable consists of an shouyin and a ganyin.
-The shouyin is the segment at the beginning of the syllable, composed of an shouyin tone and an shouyin quality.
-The shouyin tone is the tonal segment connected to the shouyin quality.
+In this analysis, a syllable consists of a shouyin and a ganyin.
+The shouyin is the segment at the beginning of the syllable, composed of a shoudiao and a shouzhi.
+The shoudiao is the tonal segment connected to the shouzhi.
 The ganyin is the segment excluding the shouyin, composed of a ganyin tone and a final.
 The ganyin tone is the tonal segment connected to the final.
 Phonetic variables are divided into noise and musical sound.
 The shouyin is always represented by unpitched sound.
 The ganyin is always represented by sequences of pitched sound.

 Ganyin, according to the structure of the final, is divided into tri-quality ganyin, front long ganyin, back long ganyin, and single quality ganyin.
 Tri-quality ganyin is composed of a ganyin tone and a tri-quality final.
 Front long ganyin is composed of a ganyin tone and a front long final.
 Back long ganyin is composed of a ganyin tone and a back long final.
 Single quality ganyin is composed of a ganyin tone and a single quality final.

 In tri-quality ganyin, the tri-quality final consists of a medial, nucleus, and coda.
-Correspondingly, the ganyin tone is divided into three segments: the segment connected to the medial, the segment connected to the nucleus, and the segment connected to the coda, abbreviated as onset tone, main tone, and coda tone.
+Correspondingly, the ganyin tone is divided into three segments: the segment connected to the medial, the segment connected to the nucleus, and the segment connected to the coda, abbreviated as second tone, main tone, and coda tone.
 Onset tone and medial form the onset sound.
 Main tone and nucleus form the main sound.
-Coda tone and coda form the coda sound.
+Modiao and coda form the coda sound.
 The onset sound is simply the second yinyuan in the syllable.
 The main sound is the most important yinyuan in the syllable.
 The coda sound is the yinyuan at the end of the syllable.

 In front long ganyin, the front long final consists of a nucleus and coda.
 Correspondingly, the ganyin tone is divided into two segments: the segment connected to the nucleus and the segment connected to the coda, abbreviated as medial tone and coda tone.
-Medial tone and nucleus form the medial sound.
-Coda tone and coda form the coda sound.
+Hudiao and nucleus form the medial sound.
+Modiao and coda form the coda sound.
 The medial sound is the segment between the shouyin and the coda sound.
-Since the medial tone corresponds to the onset tone and main tone of the tri-quality ganyin, the medial tone is divided into onset tone and main tone.
+Since the medial tone corresponds to the second tone and main tone of the tri-quality ganyin, the medial tone is divided into second tone and main tone.
 Correspondingly, the medial sound is divided into onset sound and main sound.

 In back long ganyin, the back long final consists of a medial and a nucleus.
-Correspondingly, the ganyin tone is divided into two segments: the segment connected to the medial and the segment connected to the nucleus, abbreviated as onset tone and rhyme tone.
+Correspondingly, the ganyin tone is divided into two segments: the segment connected to the medial and the segment connected to the nucleus, abbreviated as second tone and rhyme tone.
 Onset tone and medial form the onset sound.
 Rhyme tone and nucleus form the rhyme sound.
 The rhyme sound refers to the segment formed by the rhyme tone and the rhyme base or rhyme body.
 Since the rhyme tone corresponds to the main tone and coda tone of the tri-quality ganyin, the rhyme tone is divided into main tone and coda tone.
 Correspondingly, the rhyme sound is divided into main sound and coda sound.

 In single quality ganyin, the single quality final is represented by the nucleus.
 Correspondingly, the ganyin tone is the segment connected to the final, which is the tone of the ganyin.
-Since the ganyin tone corresponds to the onset tone, main tone, and coda tone of the tri-quality ganyin, the ganyin tone is divided into onset tone, main tone, and coda tone.
+Since the ganyin tone corresponds to the second tone, main tone, and coda tone of the tri-quality ganyin, the ganyin tone is divided into second tone, main tone, and coda tone.
 Correspondingly, the ganyin is divided into onset sound, main sound, and coda sound.

-**Application Scenarios of the Yinyuan Analysis Method**:
+**Application Scenarios of Yinyuan Analysis**:
 Specific applications of the yinyuan analysis in speech recognition and speech synthesis.

-**History and Development of the Yinyuan Analysis Method**:
+**History and Development of Yinyuan Analysis**:
 The development history of the yinyuan analysis.

 ### Yinyuan Analysis Process